Solar Power FAQ’s

 How much maintenance do solar energy panels require?

-Solar photovoltaic panels require little maintenance – no need to wash or dust.
-It is, however, important to place panels where they will remain clear of shade and debris.
-Thus you will have to wash them off if too much snow or leaves fall on them.
+Solar photovoltaic panels require little maintenance – It is, however, important to place panels where they will remain clear of shade and debris.
+Thus you will have to wash them off if too much dirt or leaves fall on them.
+Just remember, when you see a layer of dust, just rinse them off with the hose.
+Start at the top of the array and rinse dirt off each panel.
+No drying needed.
+If you keep panels clean, will most likely never need to scrub them with a soft brush.
+REMEMBER!
+TURN OFF MAIN DISCONNECT POWER TO SOLAR BEFORE WASHING.

 Solar hot water collection arrays don’t need much attention either.
 It does help to periodically use a window wash brush, biodegradable soap, and water to clean the tubes.